Should I use an Accountant or TurboTax?

 Cons For Using Turbotax

-I will admit that Turbo Tax’s attempt to engage with their clients is admirable, but how can we trust this CPA that just popped up in the corner of my screen?
-Pretty much linking up with a stranger who knows nothing about your tax and financial history.
+I will admit that Turbo Tax’s attempt to engage with their clients is admirable, but how can we trust this CPA that just popped up in the corner of my screen.
+Pretty much linking up with a stranger that knows nothing about your tax and financial history.

-I can’t deny that taking a picture of a tax form and having the data be inputted into a tax form is awesome, but how is a client to know that the information is in the right place?
+I can’t deny that taking a picture of a tax form and having the data be inputted into a document is not so totally AWESOME, but how is a client to know that the information is in the right place.

 Portrait Image of Salim Omar, CPA